 Some commentators argued that midwifery care and home births would make birth less safe.
-However, maternal and neonatal mortality rates remained low between the 1990s and the early 21st century.
+However, maternal and neonatal mortality rates remained low in the early 21st century.
 A 1997 study concluded that home births were safe in New Zealand – infant death rates were comparable to those for low-risk women at National Women’s Hospital in Auckland during the same period.
-However, data on the number of home births has not been routinely collected on a nationwide scale, so it is not possible to determine annual death and injury rates.
+However, data on home births has not been routinely collected at a national level, so it is not possible to determine annual death and injury rates.

-In the 21st century midwives provided care and support for women and their families during most normal pregnancies and births.
-They also visited women during the post-natal period and provided advice and support for breastfeeding and baby-care.
-Women with complications during pregnancy or birth were referred to specialist obstetricians working in public hospitals.
+In the 21st century midwives provide care and support for women and their families during most normal pregnancies and births.
+They also visit women during the post-natal period and provide advice and support on breastfeeding and baby-care.
+Women with complications during pregnancy or birth are referred to specialist obstetricians who work in public hospitals.

-Midwifery care as opposed to maternity care by general practitioners and specialist obstetricians continued to be controversial.
-A 2016 review of birthing data indicated that babies were less at risk during birth if their mothers' lead maternity carer was a doctor (81.5%) rather than a midwife (91.5%).
-The reasons for the difference included levels of funding for maternity care, collaboration between midwives, and doctors and training.
+Midwifery care continued to be controversial.
+A 2016 review of birthing data found that babies were less at risk during birth if their mothers' lead maternity carer was a doctor (81.5%) rather than a midwife (91.5%).
+The reasons for the difference included levels of funding, collaboration between midwives and doctors, and training.

-The College of Midwives responded to these findings by arguing that the findings indicated that the private hospitals where most obstetricians delivered babies were better resourced than public hospitals.
+The College of Midwives argued that the findings reflected the fact that the private hospitals where most obstetricians delivered babies were better resourced than public hospitals.
 They also highlighted the need for more obstetricians to be available round the clock in public hospitals to provide specialist care when complications occurred during births.